phui/tweet_redis/README.md

 In my work, I have found this a common pattern.
 For example, I am collecting tweets that contains the word "cat".
+I may want to

-First, I would like to dump hourly backup of all the collected tweets to a data server.
+- dump hourly backup of all the collected tweets to a data server.
-But I also want to have a dashboard provding some info-graphics about the cat discussion on Twitter during the last hour.
+- build a dashboard provding some info-graphics about the cat discussion on Twitter during the last hour.
-Maybe I also want to index some information and put them in a SQL database, which is more accessible for analysis than the raw dumps.
+- index some information and put them in a SQL database, which is more accessible for analysis than the raw dumps.
-And then a colleague overhead me talking about cute cat pictures I collected, and suggest we download all the pictures to build the largest cat picture collection on Earth.
+- download all the pictures to build the largest cat picture collection on Earth.

-Instead of having a super long pipeline

-A picture here.

-It's much more flexible to have a flatten pipeline
+Instead of working on dumped files or a database, it's much more flexible to have a flatten pipeline with `redis` server in the middle as buffer

 Another picture here.

+Now all of the above can be one process/container connecting to the `redis` server.
 You get the idea ;)

 # Architecture